psu13/mutable-hakyll/posts/aieeek.md

 time.
-So we quickly progress from "vibes" to "prompt engineering" to "agentic framework languages" and now you are back in exactly the same spot you were before, except instead of writing a fairly precise and specific language and having it be translated in a limited but specific way to something the machine understands you are writing vague and almost meaningless words that even other humans might not interpret the right way and putting that slop into a probabilistic code generator that never actually even generates the same answer twice.
+So we quickly progress from "vibes" to "prompt engineering" to "agentic framework languages" and now you are back in exactly the same spot you were before, except instead of writing a fairly precise and specific language and having it be translated in a limited but specific and predictable way to something the machine understands you are writing vague and almost meaningless words that even other humans might not interpret the right way and putting that slop into a probabilistic code generator that might never actually even generates the same answer twice.

 Good job.